radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/01-introduction.md

-globalidviewer-write | Can modify attribute values in the Global Identity Viewer ics-admin | Stop and start pipelines on the Sync Tab ics-operator | Access the Synchronization tab and read topologies
-	Log into the Global Identity Viewer Console and access all applications ics-workflow-approve | Access the Approvals Application in the RadiantOne Insights, Reports and Administration Console instance-read | Read settings for any configured instances instance-write | Modify settings for any configured instances
+globalidviewer-write | Can modify attribute values in the Global Identity Viewer ics-admin | Stop and start pipelines on the Sync Tab ics-operator | Access the Synchronization tab and read topologies ics-workflow-approve | Access the Approvals Application in the RadiantOne Insights, Reports and Administration Console instance-read | Read settings for any configured instances instance-write | Modify settings for any configured instances